PurviBhoyar21/PurviBhoyar21/README.md

 ## About me :rocket:

-   - :woman_student:A CSE Final year Student of GCOEN (Government College of Engineering Nagpur).
+   - :woman_student:Recent CSE graduate from GCOEN (Government College of Engineering Nagpur).

    - :woman_technologist: A Enthusiastic Coder and love to develop new things.